**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 4. Offer Customized Solutions

-• Discuss specific modalities your videography skills can help achieve their aims, such as promotional videos, event coverage, or content for social media, providing findings from your portfolio.
+• Discuss specific ways your videography skills can help achieve their aims, such as promotional videos, event coverage, or content for social media, providing examples from your portfolio.

 5. Set Up a Meeting or Demo